zigurous/minecraft-server-template/README.md

 ## Generating a World Map

 Included in the template is the popular [Minecraft Overviewer](https://overviewer.org/) library.
-It is already set up to generate a world map from your server's world data.
-Simply run the batch file `generate_map.bat` inside the `/scripts` directory.
+First unzip the `overviewer.zip` file in `/lib`, then simply run the batch file `generate_map.bat` inside the `/scripts` directory.
 By default, it is set up to generate a simple day/night map.
 The output will be placed inside the `/map` directory.

 You can generate a full map (overworld, nether, the end, etc) by modifying the batch file and changing `simplemap.config` to `fullmap.config`.
 If you'd like, you can even customize the map configs or create new ones.